jfo/weblog/content/post/wasm.md

 behind the scenes to facilitate that.

-I'm interested in starting with a more stripped down and basic view of webassembly.
+I'm interested in starting with a more stripped down and basic view of WebAssembly.
 How can I understand the simplest things about it?
 How does it run?
 Where does it run?
 How can I interoperate with the calling context whether it's in a browser or a node process?